varshneyansh1/ai_agent_email_backend/AI_EMAIL_API_GUIDE.md

 - `POST /ai/generate-response` - Generate an AI response to email content
 - `POST /ai/intelligent-reply` - Generate an intelligent reply to an email (improved)
 - `POST /ai/reply-to-sequence` - One-step endpoint to fetch an email by sequence number and generate a reply
+- `POST /ai/generate-voice-reply` - Generate a reply based on custom voice instructions in any language
 - `POST /ai/analyze-style` - Analyze a user's writing style
 - `GET /ai/style-profile/:userId` - Get a user's style profile